-Seventeen years ago today, I gave birth to an 8lb.
-15oz baby girl.
-She would be my last baby to carry due to health complications, and although I anticipated her birth and had two other children at home, I was still riddled with anxiety about having a new baby, making sure she was okay, and having a heart big enough to love her as I did my other two.
+Seventeen years ago today, I gave birth to an 8 pound, 15 ounce baby girl.
+She would be my last baby to carry, due to health complications.
+Although I anticipated her birth and had two other children at home, I was still riddled with anxiety about having a new baby, making sure she was okay, and having a heart big enough to love her as I did my other two.
 I think all mothers always question that moment right before the new baby comes, it’s a little silly but it’s true.
-After all, we had survived September 11th, Emma and I. I will never forget watching the horrors unfold on television wondering whether or not I would ever hold my sweet baby in my arms.
-The next day, I was placed on bedrest at a routine appointment, and we remained there until December 12th.
+After all, Emma and I had survived September 11th.
+I will never forget watching the horrors unfold on television, wondering whether or not I would ever hold the sweet baby in my arms.
+The next day, I was placed on bed rest at a routine appointment, and we remained there until December 12th.

 From the moment I held her, I felt nothing but pure, unconditional love.

 Arriving as baby number 3 to a two-year-old sister, and four-year-old brother, Emma had big shoes to fill.
 From the moment we brought her home, she was the calm to the storm and remained that way until her teenage years.
-She was spunky, full of personality, and had the biggest smile always.
+She was spunky, full of personality, and always had the biggest, brightest smile.
 You would often see her in knee-high converse (yes, I said knee-high) and suspenders in middle school, and she did not ever have a lack of friends.

-In 2015, her Father left, and that is when shit hit the fan.
+In 2015, her Father left, and that’s when shit hit the fan.

-At first, the change wasn’t noticeable, but then what really was?
-None of us had seen this coming, so all five of us were trying to deal with all of the different emotions that come with divorce.
+At first, the change wasn’t noticeable, but then, what really was?
+None of us had seen this coming.
+All five of us were trying to deal with the different emotions that come with divorce.
 Emma pulled closer to her friends and I was so thankful she had them because there were times, I am just gonna be honest, that I could hardly put one foot in front of the other.
-For the first year, I am sad to admit that I chased after him.
+For the first year, though sad to admit it, I chased after him.
 I chased after him because I was the product of divorce and screw my feelings, I NEVER WANTED THAT FOR MY CHILDREN.

 2016 was filled with their dad coming in and out, and mothers who are going through anything like that right now, PLEASE STOP.
 Please stop in your tracks, stand your ground, and do not let it go on for even one more second.
 This is one of the major things I have apologized to my children for because all that did was continue to build up false hope and essentially put up walls, walls that are near impossible to break down.

 In 2017, Emma began to get sick near the end of July.
 At first, she was diagnosed with a stomach bug, but then the vomiting continued to the point of hospitalization.
-Over the next 8 months, we were in and out of doctors, specialists, undergoing tests, and hospitals before finally receiving a diagnosis of gastroparesis.
+Over the next 8 months, we were in and out of doctors and specialists.
+Undergoing tests, and hospitals, before finally receiving a diagnosis of gastroparesis.

 February of 2018 was the last time I saw my sweet girl.

 No, she didn’t go missing, No she didn’t run away.
-She changed and the light that burned so bright inside of her began to grow dim.
-As a mother, this is a scary time for you.
+She changed and the light that burned so bright inside of her began to grow abele.
+As a mother, it’s a scary time.
 I blamed myself for being too caught up in my own life to realize what was going on in hers.
 With sickness comes some regression, so it was as if she didn’t want me out of her sight.
 I ended up taking FMLA from work to care for her, and I felt like we were closer than ever, but also when you only have your mom because you are sick, your friends move on and forget about you.
 The gastroparesis was so bad that she carried a pink hospital bath bucket everywhere that I fondly nicknamed “Bucky” because we just couldn’t get her well.